DarkEnergyProcessor/livesim2_async/README.md

 Save directory can be seen if `lovec` is invoked (in Windows) or running `love` from terminal (Ubuntu and Mac OS X)

+Alternatively for Windows, simply download executable from Releases tab above.

 Status
 ======